Stay tuned to your student email on April 2021 Graduation events.

 Steps to Graduation

-- Run a degree evaluation through your SIS account.
-Print the evaluation and make an appointment with your advisor.
+- Run a degree evaluation through your SIS account and make an appointment with your advisor.
 We STRONGLY recommend students review their progress on a regular basis with their advisor.

 - Complete the First Destination Survey.
 This survey is administered to all graduates from the university and information obtained adds measurable value to the university.
 For questions regarding the survey, contact the Career Center.

 Any changes to the original application must be communicated to the Registrar’s Office via a Graduation Update Form.
 Log into SIS to make your changes.
 Failure to inform the Office of the Registrar of changes to the original application may result in delayed graduation plans.
 If a student does not complete degree requirements the semester s/he declared on the graduation application, the graduation application becomes inactive.
-To reactivate the application, you will need to reapply for graduation through your SIS account.
+To reactivate the application, you will need to submit an Update Graduation Application form through your SIS account.

 Approximately two months prior to the ceremony, you will receive an invitation through your University of Michigan-Flint email account.
 This email will give you instructions on how to RSVP for the ceremony.
 Watch your UM-Flint email for information on the ceremony date, time and purchasing cap and gown.
 It is imperative students RSVP if they wish to participate in the commencement ceremony.